-Almost every person struggles with body image and self-esteem at some point, but cancer survivors may face unique challenges.
+Almost every person struggles with body image and selfesteem at some point, but cancer survivors may face unique challenges.
 Cancer treatment can cause changes to the body such as hair loss, weight loss or weight gain, and skin changes.
 Many cancer survivors struggle with these side effects.
-Other cancer survivors don't experience them so people around them may assume that they aren't "really sick."
+Other cancer survivors don't experience them, so people around them may assume that they aren't "really sick."
 There is no one way a cancer survivor should look.
 It's normal to feel differently about your body after a cancer diagnosis, whether or not there are visible changes.
-It takes time to get to know your body after cancer and having patience with the process can be hard.
+However, try not to allow any negative feelings to get in the way of your happiness.

-The following exercises may help you begin to understand yourself in new ways.
+The following exercises can help you being to understand yourself in new ways.